 Director Johnson reported that ACAP continues to be a strong example of bipartisan support for registered apprenticeship.
-He shared that the Bureau is further automating its ACAP processing system to eliminate opportunities for errors.
-The Department will likely request that ACAP is included in the next biennial budget request.
+He reviewed the most recent totals and noted that the denied reimbursements will always be greater than awarded reimbursements because the maximum reimbursement is 25% of total costs or \$1,000, whichever comes first.
+The Department will request including ACAP in the next biennial budget.